KIMNK561/Fundamentals_of_Microelectronics/Ch9/readme.md

 &nbsp; With higher output impedance, we also obtain higher gain, as shown by the equation $A_v=-G_m R_{out}$​.
 This equation can be derived by converting the circuit into its Norton equivalent.
 The transconductance $G_m$  does not change significantly when we add the cascode transistor, but $R_{out}$ increases greatly.

+# Current mirror
+&nbsp; Changes in supply voltage and temperature lead to variations in **bias current**. **Bandgap reference circuits** provide a current that is independent of both temperature and supply voltage.
+Since many current sources must remain stable across these variations, bandgap reference circuits are essential.
+However, they occupy a large area, so using them everywhere is not practical.
+Instead, **current mirrors** replicate the stable current from one bandgap reference while occupying only a small area.

+## Key Equations
+$$R_{out}=[1+g_{m1}(ro)]$$